Encharted Cook

 Garlic parmesan coated croutons in a white dish with text overlay.

-Crispy, crunchy, savory Garlic Parmesan Croutons are just 4 ingredients and 20 minutes.
-They are a delicious topping for soups and salads and a perfect way to use up leftover rustic bread.
+Crispy, crunchy, savory Garlic Parmesan Croutons have 4 ingredients and made in 20 minutes.
+They are a delicious topping for soups and salads.

 Garlic parmesan coated croutons in a white dish.

-These croutons are cheesy with a hint of garlic that will be your new favorite soup and salad topping that are also great for snacking.
+These cheesy croutons, with a hint of garlic, will be your new favorite soup and salad topping.
 Easy to make with simple ingredients that are generally on hand, you might never buy another bag of store croutons again!

 What Are Croutons?